rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/windows/faq.md

 Certain versions of Windows 7, Windows 8.1, and Windows 10 are available to MSDN Azure benefit subscribers and MSDN Dev and Test Pay-As-You-Go subscribers, for development and test tasks.
 For details, including instructions and limitations, see [Windows Client images for MSDN subscribers](http://azure.microsoft.com/blog/2014/05/29/windows-client-images-on-azure/).

 ## <a name="how-much-storage-can-i-use-with-a-virtual-machine"></a>How much storage can I use with a virtual machine?
-Each data disk can be up to 1 TB.
+Each data disk can be up to 4 TB (4,095 GB).
 The number of data disks you can use depends on the size of the virtual machine.
 For details, see [Sizes for Virtual Machines](sizes.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).

+Azure Managed Disks are the recommended disk storage offerings for use with Azure Virtual Machines for persistent storage of data.
+You can use multiple Managed Disks with each Virtual Machine.
+Managed Disks offer two types of durable storage options: Premium and Standard Managed Disks.
+For pricing information, see [Managed Disks Pricing](https://azure.microsoft.com/pricing/details/managed-disks).

-An Azure storage account provides storage for the operating system disk and any data disks.
+Azure storage accounts can also provide storage for the operating system disk and any data disks.
 Each disk is a .vhd file stored as a page blob.
 For pricing details, see [Storage Pricing Details](https://azure.microsoft.com/pricing/details/storage/).

 ## <a name="how-can-i-access-my-virtual-machine"></a>How can I access my virtual machine?
 Establish a remote connection using Remote Desktop Connection (RDP) for a Windows VM.
 For instructions, see [How to connect and log on to an Azure virtual machine running Windows](connect-logon.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).
 A maximum of two concurrent connections are supported, unless the server is configured as a Remote Desktop Services session host.